-Security documents tend to be highly technical due to the applicable formalities and therefore few commercial or business issues arise when negotiating them.
-In any event, lenders (and their counsel) will typically seek to ensure that (1) the security interest is validly created and perfected; (2) the documents procure that the validity and enforceability of the security cannot be impaired; and (3) enforcement and foreclosure can be as swift and smooth as possible.
-On the other hand, the project company will try to ensure that the security documentation does not impose further restrictions and limitations to its operations than those heavily negotiated in the loan documents.
+Security documents tend to be highly technical because of the applicable formalities and therefore few commercial or business issues arise when negotiating them.
+In any event, lenders (and their counsel) will typically seek to ensure that: (1) the security interest is validly created and perfected; (2) the documents procure that the validity and enforceability of the security cannot be impaired; and (3) enforcement and foreclosure can be as swift and smooth as possible.
+On the other hand, the project company will try to ensure that the security documentation does not impose any additional commercial obligations or otherwise any further restrictions and limitations to its operations than those heavily negotiated in the finance documents.

 iv Enforcement and foreclosure

 The remedies available for secured creditors vary significantly from one jurisdiction to another.
-For instance, remedies in many jurisdictions are limited to foreclosure and sale of the collateral (typically in some sort of auction), while in others the range may be wider including the direct appropriation of the collateral by the secured creditors or the appointment of a receiver as further discussed in Section II.v.
+For instance, remedies in many jurisdictions are limited to foreclosure and sale of the collateral (typically in some sort of public auction or other means designed to maximise the price and to prevent a 'dirty' sale), while in others the range may be wider including the direct appropriation of the collateral by the secured creditors or the appointment of a receiver as further discussed in Section II.v.

 Furthermore, foreclosure mechanics and restrictions also vary significantly from one jurisdiction to another.
 To assess the quality of their security package, lenders should not only be concerned about its scope, but also about the mechanics of foreclosure under the applicable law.

 In particular, lenders should consider the following matters carefully: